Advancing the fight against viruses, stereotypes, and health disparities

 Along with helping to design the vaccine, Dr. Corbett led the preclinical studies for the Phase I clinical trial and worked to create the assays used to test clinical trial samples.
 During the Moderna vaccine trials, Corbett worked to ensure that people of color were included in the studies in numbers reflective of their proportion of the general population.
 In December of 2020, the U.S. Food and Drug Administration (FDA) issued an emergency use authorization (EUA) for the Moderna mRNA COVID-19 vaccine.

 In the spring of 2021, Dr. Corbett became an assistant professor of immunology and infectious diseases at the Harvard T.H.
 Chan School of Public Health, heading the Coronaviruses & Other Relevant Emerging Infectious Diseases (CoreID) Lab.
 She is also the Shutzer Assistant Professor at the Harvard Radcliffe Institute.
 Dr. Corbett has received numerous awards, including The 2020 Golden Goose Award from the American Association for the Advancement of Science (AAAS), the 2020 Norman P. Salzman Memorial Award in Basic and Clinical Virology from the Foundation for National Institutes of Health, the 2020 Early Career Applied and Biotechnological Research Award from the American Society for Microbiology, the 2021 Benjamin Franklin NextGen Award from the Franklin Institute, and the 2021 African Americans in Health Care Award from Kaiser Permanente.
+In the fall of 2021, Dr. Corbett was the keynote speaker at the “Creativity in Science” event honoring the winners of the Vaccine Education Center’s 2021 Maurice R. Hilleman Essay Contest.

 In addition to her research, Dr. Corbett is a vocal advocate for health equity and uses her talent for science communication to reach out to others, especially those with questions about vaccines.
 Reframing vaccine hesitancy as “vaccine inquisitiveness,” Dr. Corbett has spoken at churches and other community organizations, working to demystify the science of vaccines and improve confidence in the coronavirus vaccine, especially among minority populations, which have been disproportionately affected by COVID-19.